-For these reasons (and several more), I encourage you to step out of your usual social circle and make efforts towards locating your tribe.
+For these reasons (and several more), I encourage you to step out of your usual social circle and make efforts towards finding your tribe.
 Based on my personal experiences, it’s totally worth the effort!
 Here’s a five-step process to guide you along the course of finding your own tribe:

-- Be willing to step outside your comfort zone: As creatures of habit, we tend to stick with what feels comfortable and familiar to us and that’s certainly applies to how we deal with our friendships.
+2. Be willing to step outside your comfort zone: As creatures of habit, we tend to stick with what feels comfortable and familiar to us and that’s certainly applies to how we deal with our friendships.
 Most people tend to socialize with whoever is in their immediate surroundings, such as co-workers, old friends from school and college or family members.
 But friendships of convenience or blood relationships most often do not offer the kind of kindred spirit connection that we usually have with members of our tribe.
 If we are to forge deep and meaningful relationships, we have to break out of our social comfort zone and step out into the world and mingle.
 Go where the vibration is high and wherever you feel drawn to.

-- Get clear about what a tribe-based friendship means to you: Before you’re able to recognize a member of your own tribe, you have to be clear about what you’re looking for.
+3. Get clear about what a tribe-based friendship means to you: Before you’re able to recognize a member of your own tribe, you have to be clear about what you’re looking for.
 Ask yourself some self-reflection questions such as “What does a tribe friend look like to me and what qualities must they have?”, “What kind of activities would I be engaging in with my tribe?”, “What am I willing to contribute to my tribal community?”, “What would it feel like to have a tribe and belong to one?”
 These questions not only give you a sense of what you’re looking for in a tribe but it gives clues on where to find them.